thisisevilevil/evilevil365/_drafts/2024-05-XX-ProActiveRemediations-BackToBasics.md

 it's only your PowerShell skills that will set the limit here.

 ## On-Demand Remediations
-Let's say you dont want to wait for your remediation to trigger because of testing reasons or just for ad-hoc problem solving.
-Intune supports runnings Remediations on-demand.
+IF you dont want to wait for your remediation to trigger because of testing reasons or just for ad-hoc problem solving, Intune supports runnings Remediations on-demand.
 Go to any supported Windows device in Intune -> Press the elipses (3 dots) -> Run remediation on demand (preview)

 You should now see all your remediations, which you can run on demand.
 Previously this was very slow to trigger, but this has since then been resolved so it's now super fast.
-The device just needs to be turned on and online.
+The device just needs to be turned on and online, and usually it triggers within 1-2 minutes after running the remediation.

 ## Wrapping up
 I hope you found this useful, and it's enough to get you started with remediations.
 The advantage remediations have over PowerShell (Platform scripts) in Intune is the following